ericallam/docrails/guides/source/testing.md

 end
 ```

-Let us run this newly added test (where `6` is the number of line where the test is defined).
+Let us run this newly added test (where `6` is the line number where the test is defined).

 ```bash
 $ bin/rails test test/models/article_test.rb:6